-Schedule is intended to show information for 10 years.
+This schedule is intended to show information for 10 years.
 Fiscal year 2015 is the first year for this presentation, no other data is available.
-However, additional years will be included as they become available.
+Additional years will be included as they become available.

-Notes to Required Supplementary Information - Pension Plan Year Ended June 30, 2021
+Notes to Required Supplementary Information - Pension Plan Year Ended June 30, 2022